 The principal departmental facilities are located at the field station on Isla Magueyes.
 A complex of 7 buildings, with a combined area approaching 35,000 square feet, houses faculty and student offices, research laboratories and classrooms and laboratories for teaching.
-Reference collections of fish, invertebrates and algae are available.
-The collections are the largest within the Antilles, with 13,000 fish, 5,000 invertebrate, and 35,000 algae specimens.

 The DMS maintains a seawater system, unique in Puerto Rico supplying up to 85 gal/min.
 This system provides opportunity for research that depends on a constant supply of seawater to maintain specimens and to conduct experiments.
-Laboratories possess research instrumentation and equipment dedicated covering a wide spectrum of the marine sciences.
-Instrumentation to conduct work on marine chemistry is available including, conductivity, temperature and depth (CTD's), fluorometers, spectrophotometers and pH meters either to use in the field or in the laboratory.
+Laboratories possess research instrumentation and dedicated equipment covering a wide of marine spectrum research Instrumentation to conduct work on marine chemistry is available including, conductivity, temperature and depth (CTD's), fluorometers, spectrophotometers and pH meters either to use in the field or in the laboratory.
 The bio-optical laboratory routinely conducts field measurements of inherent and apparent optical properties of the water column in coastal and offshore marine environments and operates an aerosol and radiation network to study the impact of aerosols on climate and air quality.
 Two fully functional molecular biology laboratories are located on Magueyes as well.